 - 1.1 It is recommended that Committee notes: - 1.1.1 That the insourcing of Decriminalised Parking Enforcement (DPE) services has been assessed against the current provision.
-The outcome of this analysis is summarised in Appendix 1; - 1.1.2 Following the conclusion of the insourcing assessment, the British Parking Association (BPA) Model Contract has been identified as the Council's preferred contract model for the next DPE contract due to its transparency and the partnership approach that it promotes; - 1.1.3 The output-based approach that has been used to develop the Council's contract specification and the tender evaluation process that will ensure the Council obtains best value from this contract tender process; and - 1.1.4 That future updates on the contract award will be presented to Finance and Resources Committee, in line with Council Contract Standing Orders.
+The outcome of this analysis is summarised in Appendix 1; - 1.1.2 That, following the submission of an amendment by the SNP Group to Committee on 1 February 2024, a decision on the insourcing assessment was deferred until the Council's budget process was completed to determine if funds could be secured to provide an insourced service.
+Funding was not identified through the budget process and outsourcing the next DPE contract is currently considered the most economically advantageous choice for the Council: - 1.1.3 That, following the conclusion of the insourcing assessment, the British Parking Association (BPA) Model Contract has been identified as the Council's preferred contract model for the next DPE contract due to its transparency and the partnership approach that it promotes;